House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Summing up the above working-from-home statistics and trends in the UK, the work-from-home model is definitely going to stay in the country.
+Summing up the above working-from-home statistics and trends in the UK, the work-from-home model is going to stay in the country.
 More and more people are now expecting work-hour flexibility from their employers.

 Featured Image Credit: Marek Levak, Pexels